 (c) Each agency shall designate a senior-level agency official to be accountable for enhancing employment opportunities for qualified individuals with disabilities and individuals with targeted disabilities within the agency, consistent with law, and for meeting the goals of this order.
-This official, among other things, shall be accountable for developing and implementing the agency’s plan under subsection (b), creating recruitment and training programs for employment of individuals with disabilities and targeted disabilities, and coordinating employment counseling to help match the career aspirations of individuals with disabilities to the needs of the agency.
+This officialshall be accountable for, among other things, developing and implementing the agency’s plan under subsection (b), creating recruitment and training programs for employment of individuals with disabilities and targeted disabilities, and coordinating employment counseling to help match the career aspirations of individuals with disabilities to the needs of the agency.

 (e) OPM shall assist agencies with the implementation of their plans.
 The Director of OPM, in consultation with the Director of OMB, shall implement a system for reporting regularly to the President, the heads of agencies, and the public on agencies’ progress in implementing their plans and the objectives of this order.
 OPM, to the extent permitted by law, shall compile and post on its website Federal Government wide statistics on the hiring of individuals with disabilities.

 Sec.
 3. Increasing Agencies’ Retention and Return to Work of Individuals with Disabilities.